Fritz Wächtler: Nazi career

 Following the Nazi Seizure of Power in 1933, Sauckel was made Reichsstatthalter (Reich Governor) of Thuringia.
 Wächtler remained as education minister and, on 8 May 1933, was also named interior minister; on 13 May he was also made deputy to the new minister president, Willy Marschler.
 Wächtler retained all these posts until 22 January 1936.
 As the powerful interior minister, he had control over all the police and security apparatus of the State.
-Wächtler was elected a member of the Reichstag for electoral constituency 12, Thuringia, on 12 November 1933, and would remain a Reichstag deputy until his death.
+Wächtler was elected a member of the Reichstag for electoral constituency 12, Thuringia, on 12 November 1933.
+He would remain a Reichstag deputy until his death, switching to constituency 25, Lower Bavaria–Upper Palatinate, at the 29 March 1936 election.

 In November 1934, Wächtler joined the Schutzstaffel (SS-Number 209,058) as an SS-Oberführer.
 By the end of January 1936 he was promoted to the rank of SS-Brigadeführer, in April 1937 to SS-Gruppenführer and, finally, on 1 August 1944 to SS-Obergruppenführer.
 He was assigned to the staff of the Reichsführer-SS from April 1937 until his death.